The “Must See” tourist visits in the Marian Route

 More information in Tourism of Aragón.

-To the Aragón Valley del Aragón by Huesca, Jaca and Canfranc
+To the Aragón Valley by Huesca, Jaca and Canfranc

 Huesca is a very hospitable town.
 It is worth taking a look at the historic quarter.
 The Cathedral and the San Pedro el Viejo church are almost mandatory stops.
 The Church of San Pedro el Viejo, declared as National Monument in 1885, is a simple and beautiful example of Romanesque architecture of Aragon and one of the jewels of the monumental heritage of the city.
 Its cloister, one of the most beautiful, is Royal Pantheon, the place where are the remains of the kings Alfonso I ‘the Warrior’ and Ramiro II ‘the Monk’.

-Almost on the border with France we arrived to Canfranc, before important village in the national territory for its strategic location border.
-Here, we can see one of the most beautiful railway stations, inaugurated by the Alfonso XIII king in 1925.
-Today is closed to traffic.
+Almost on the border with France we arrive at Canfranc, before an important town in the national territory due to its strategic border location.
+Here we can see one of the most beautiful and impressive railway stations in Spain, inaugurated by the Alfonso XIII king in 1928, an authentic beauty architectural building of this time.

 The Ordesa and Monte Perdido National Park